HaxagonusD/HaxagonusD/README.md

 ### Greetings 😁
 ---
 I'm Julian.
 Some call me Hax.
 I'm a Full Stack Engineer based in New York City looking for a new position.
+I know Javascript like the back of my hand.
+I've programmed in other languages like Python, Ruby, Java, C / C++.
+I like making websites with React.js, and Express.js

 ---
 > - 🔭 I’m currently working on the [Harmony app](http://harmonysocial.herokuapp.com/), a Slack bot, and LA Homelessness app, and few other surprises.